Primary

 Also targets: Shoulders

-Want Low-to-High Cable Fly in your program?
+See where Low-to-High Cable Fly fits in your weekly plan

 Set cable pulleys at the lowest position.